Multi-proofs

 Upon a proposer’s submission of a block, the signature granted by the chosen provider is subjected to verification.
 Any deviations result in a reverted transaction.

-As an additional incentive for proposers, the system incorporates the issuance of TKO tokens.
+As an additional incentive for proposers, the system incorporates the issuance of TAIKO tokens.
 This serves as an extra motivator, as proposing blocks alone may not always prove profitable, especially when considering Ethereum’s on-chain fees plus the proving fee.
-The issuance of TKO tokens operates on a dynamic ‘emission rate per second,’ comparing each block proposal to the last.
+The issuance of TAIKO tokens operates on a dynamic ‘emission rate per second,’ comparing each block proposal to the last.

 The reward depends on the proof service provider and the agreement.
 For EOAs and Prover pools that implement the IERC1271 interface, the reward is disbursed in ETH.
 However, in cases where providers implement the IProver interface, the prover fee can be ETH, any other ERC20 tokens, or even NFTs, based on the negotiated terms.